 “Noted.”
 She shut the door in his face.

 Richard was her mother’s younger brother, and he didn’t belong in society.
 That’s what they told Holly whenever his name came up.
 It wasn’t malicious, it was simply a fact, in her mother’s eyes.
 And the eyes of the law, and of most regular people.
 And, it turned out, in Richard’s eyes as well.
-After holding down a part-time job for years, and spending his free time out of town, Richard finally cut ties and left for good three years ago, emptying his accounts, buying as much food and gear as he could carry, and disappearing into the woods.
+After holding down a part-time job for years, and spending his free time out of town, Richard finally cut ties and left for good three years ago, emptying his accounts, buying as much food and gear as he could carry, and disappearing into the wilderness.

 Holly knew her mother watched him through the satellites.
 She wanted Holly to forget about him because he was a bad influence, but she couldn’t do it herself.
 It’s not so easy to do that with family.